Daisuke Takahashi

+Outside of the competitive field Takahashi has been a key individual in innovating the Japanese ice show market by headlining Hyoen, a new cross-genre show format, which combines figure skating and Japanese culture (incorporating several genres, such as kabuki, the Takarazuka Revue, musicals and literature) and by producing Kassouya, an ensemble show that provides performance opportunities for and nurtures young figure skaters.

+In addition to performing in ice shows, he has also appeared as a dancer in Cheryl Burke's stage production Love on the Floor.

+In July/August 2024 he made his acting debut in the movie Kura no Aru Machi (蔵のある街) (engl.
+The Tales of Kurashiki), written and directed by Emiko Hiramatsu.
+The movie is scheduled to be released in cinemas nationwide in the summer of 2025.

+For October 2025 he is scheduled to make his stage acting debut at the Nagoya Odori NEO festival.

 Career

 Early career

 Born in Kurashiki, Okayama Prefecture, Japan, Takahashi began figure skating when he was eight years old.
 When a skating rink was built near his house, he went with his mother to watch the skaters at the rink and, afterward, enrolled in the figure skating club.
 His mother intended for him to enroll in the ice hockey club, but he did not like the protective gear of ice hockey and enrolled instead in the figure skating club.

 Takahashi had a successful junior career, winning the 2002 World Junior Championships in his first and only appearance at that competition.
 Takahashi is the first Japanese man to have won the title.

 Senior career

 Senior debut

 For the 2002–03 season, Takahashi turned senior.
 He struggled with consistency during the first few years of his senior career.
 In 2004, he moved to Osaka to attend university – the university built a rink for him and other elite skaters.

 Takahashi won a bronze medal at the 2005 Four Continents Championships and went on to the 2005 World Championships as the second-ranked of the two Japanese men on the World team, after Takeshi Honda.
 However, when Honda was forced to withdraw due to injury, it fell on Takahashi to qualify spots for Japan at the 2006 Winter Olympics.
 Takahashi placed 15th, qualifying only one spot for the Japanese men.